aidenybai/million/packages/eslint-plugin-millionjs/README.md

 ## Rules

-`eslint-plugin-millionjs` provides the following rules:
+`eslint-plugin-millionjs-drex` provides the following rules:

 - `millionjs-drex/check-block-declaration`: This rule enforces a specific pattern when using the block() function from the Million.js library.